-The festival started with an American friend, Stephen Barkly, that I was living with in 2003.
+I started the festival in 2003 with an American friend I was living with, Stephen Berkley.
 It was intended as a hobby, something small.
-It wasn’t intended to be what it is today.
-It’s slowly taken over in terms of me not having time to write.
-Stephen and I were both into similar types of music at the time, and there wasn’t really any other festival dealing with that type of music in Poland or anywhere in the world.
-And we thought we’d fill that gap.
-We also thought we’d find some sponsors to pay for it, and that didn’t really work out for the first edition.
-But we’d go to these businesses in Kraków and ask for some kind of sponsorship or partnership for the festival, and we’d end up with offering to teach them English.
-That was generally what happened.
-Both of us paid for the first festival basically by teaching a lot of English.
+Stephen and I were both into similar types of music at the time, and there wasn’t really any other festival dealing with this range of music in Poland.
+We thought we’d find some sponsors to pay for it, but that didn’t really work out.
+We’d go to these businesses in Kraków and ask for some kind of sponsorship or partnership, and instead we’d end up getting an offer to teach them English.
+So both of us paid for the first Unsound by teaching a lot of English.

 What was the first Unsound like?

-We certainly didn’t make money.
-We lost money.
-The first night it was held at Klub Re.
-That was quite small.
-It was full but maybe only around 140 people.
+The first night was held at a small cellar venue called Klub Re.
+It was full, around 140 people.
 The second night we had about the same amount of people at another venue, but they kicked us out halfway through because they didn’t like the music.
 The third night it was meant to be at that club we got kicked out of, but we went back to Klub Re.
-That night eight people bought tickets [laughs].
-It was quite an experience, and neither one of us thought we’d do it again after that, basically because we lost a lot of money on it.
-But one thing led to another, and a few people joined the team.
-And we ended up doing it again.
+Eight people bought tickets [laughs].
+It was quite an experience, and neither one of us thought we’d do it again after that, patly because we lost a lot of money.
+But one thing led to another, a few people joined the team, and here we are.

 Did either of you have a background in this sort of thing?

 Neither of us had experience putting on events, so it was a trial by fire in a way.
-But having this experience—losing money on a ticket and it not going the way you thought it would—is quite helpful.
-You can learn a lot in a short period of time.
+But you can learn a lot in a short period of time

 How did you recover from that first year?

 An independent curator working for the Goethe Institut got involved, but it remained a very local DIY event, basically, in these old cellars in Kraków for the first few years.
 Stephen stopped working on it after the second edition.
 The cast of people was always changing.
 It wasn’t until 2006 that Gosia (a.k.a.
-Malgorzata Plysa), the executive director, got involved.
-That was the time we became our own NGO.
-So basically Gosia was working as a volunteer for the first several years.
-I can remember our conversation: we were saying we wanted to make the festival bigger.
-We started a foundation, like an NGO, to run the festival, and we started to get funding from the city of Kraków.
-And that got bigger over a few years, which allowed us to realise ideas that we’d had.
+Malgorzata Plysa), now the executive director, got involved.
+She founded an NGO to run the festival, and we started to get funding from the city of Kraków.
+This allowed us to realise ideas that we’d had for a while.